Mark32582/bookstore/README.md

 in the terminal type `npm i --legacy-peer-deps dexie` in the terminal type `npm i react dexie dexie-react-hooks --force` in the terminal type `npm i react-clock --force`
+in the terminal type `npm i --legacy-peer-deps react-hook-form` in the terminal type `npm i --legacy-peer-deps @emailjs/browser`

 if you have followed all these steps you can now launch the framework